What Is Cognitive Reframing And Why Do Therapists Use It?

 Positive cognitive reframing is the reverse process:

-Say, for example, you see your wife in a men's clothing store.
+Say, for example, that you see your wife in a men's clothing store.
 You always buy your clothes, so you're suspicious right away.
 Why is she here?
 She looks up at you and then hurries away.
 You feel ignored and disrespected because you think that she is trying to hide something from you.
 You don't want to think bad things about your wife.
 So, you decide to give her the benefit of the doubt.
 You ask yourself if you're jumping to a negative conclusion.
 Then, you remember that your anniversary is coming up later in the week, which means she's probably buying you a gift.
 Now, you begin to feel happy with her.
 You leave the store to get her a gift.
 Now, you've reframed what at first seemed like a negative situation into a more positive and realistic one.

 Cognitive Reframing Vs Cognitive Restructuring